Father · Son · Holy Spirit

 DAY 1Read Exodus 34:4–8 slowly five times.
 This is God's own self-declaration.
 Pray through each attribute back to God: "Lord, you are compassionate — show me that today..."

 DAY 2–3Read Psalm 139 in full.
 Pray it as your own words.
-Specifically: where does "you know me completely" produce comfort in you?
+Where does "you know me completely" produce comfort?
 Where does it produce discomfort?
 Both reactions are worth exploring.

 DAY 4–5Study one attribute per day: Day 4 — God's holiness (Isaiah 6 + Revelation 4).
 Day 5 — God's faithfulness (Lamentations 3:22–33).
-For each, ask: how does this attribute make Jesus's work on the cross more meaningful?
+For each: how does this attribute make Jesus's work on the cross more meaningful?

-DAY 6–7Journal: Which attribute of God do you find most difficult to believe applies to you personally — not just theoretically?
+DAY 6–7Journal: Which attribute of God do you find most difficult to believe applies to you personally?
 Write about why.
 Then write what Scripture says about it directed at you.

 WEEK 6Learning to Pray — The Full Vocabulary